KingsMentor/IntentManip/README.md

 # IntentManip
-Gives more controls over implicit intents creation and they way it is presented to users.
+Gives more controls over implicit intents creation and the way it is presented to users.
+[See this](http://belvi.xyz/posts/Handling-Intents) for a more detailed explanation on why you should consider using this library.

 [![](https://jitpack.io/v/KingsMentor/IntentManip.svg)](https://jitpack.io/#KingsMentor/IntentManip)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)